zuble/GA2_SMUL/README.md

 # GA2_SMUL
-Low-Level features and timbre characterization
+Low-Level features and timbre characterization on classical instruments